mtingers/botic/README.md

 # botic
 Free, open-source, extendable crypto trading bot.

+Botic can integrate with multiple exchanges and use different trading algorithms.
+The current state only has a few available, but more will come in the future.

 # DISCLAIMER

 This software is for educational purposes only.
 Do not risk money which you are afraid to lose.
 USE